openiddict/openiddict-core/README.md

 ### How does it work?

 OpenIddict is based on **[ASP.NET Core Identity](https://github.com/aspnet/Identity)** (for user management) and relies on **[AspNet.Security.OpenIdConnect.Server](https://github.com/aspnet-contrib/AspNet.Security.OpenIdConnect.Server)** to control the OpenID Connect authentication flow.
-It comes with a built-in MVC 6 controller and native views that you can easily replace by your own ones to fully customize your login experience:
+It comes with a built-in ASP.NET Core MVC controller and native views that you can easily replace by your own ones to fully customize your login experience:

 ![](https://cloud.githubusercontent.com/assets/6998306/10988233/d9026712-843a-11e5-8ff0-e7addffd727b.png)